Resumes hide more than they show.

 Good candidates get overlooked

-Strong people get passed over because the page didn't translate.
+Strong people are passed over because the page didn't translate - and they never learn why.

 Decisions made on thin info

-Hirers commit to interviews and offers with incomplete pictures.
+Hirers commit to interviews and offers with incomplete pictures - while filters cut real talent with the noise.

 Profiles built on real work

-Your experience, captured as the activities and projects behind it - not bullet points.
+Experience captured as the activities and projects behind it - reviewed and owned by the candidate, not squeezed into bullet points.

 Skills shown through evidence

-Every skill traces back to something you've actually done.
+Every skill traces back to something actually done.
+A graph of real work, not a keyword list.

 Structured and explorable